Daruma doll: Bodhidharma

 Bodhidharma was a Buddhist monk who lived during the 5th/6th century CE.
 He is traditionally credited as the transmitter of Ch'an (Zen) to China.
-Little contemporary biographical information on Bodhidharma is extant, and subsequent accounts became layered with legend.
+Little contemporary biographical information on Bodhidharma is available, and subsequent accounts have become layered with legend.
 According to one tradition, Bodhidharma gained a reputation for, among other things, his practice of wall-gazing.
 Legend claims that he sat facing a wall in meditation for a period of nine years without moving, which caused his legs and arms to fall off from atrophy.
 Another popular legend is that after falling asleep during his nine-year meditation he became angry with himself and cut off his eyelids to avoid ever falling asleep again.

 According to the principal Chinese sources, Bodhidharma came from the Western Regions, which refers to Central Asia but may also include the Indian subcontinent, and was either a "Persian Central Asian" or a "South Indian ... the third son of a great Indian king."
-Throughout Buddhist art, Bodhidharma is depicted as an ill-tempered, profusely bearded, wide-eyed non-Chinese person.
-He is referred as "The Blue-Eyed Barbarian" (碧眼胡 (Bìyǎnhú)) in Chan texts.
+Throughout Buddhist art, Bodhidharma is depicted as an ill-tempered, bearded, wide-eyed non-Chinese person.
+He is referred as "The Blue-Eyed Barbarian" (碧眼胡 (Bìyǎnhú)) in Chan texts, although note that while the translation "barbarian" is derogatory, in Chinese it is simply descriptive of non-Chinese origin.